jfix/dash-button/README.md

 About this
 ----------

 I'd like to let my wife know when I have safely arrived at work, or when I'm about to leave the office.
 This usually involves sending an SMS.
-Which usually is difficult because therer is no network in the underground parking garage, nor in the lift, and once arrived on my floor, distractions are manifold.
+Which usually is difficult because there is no network in the underground parking garage, nor in the lift, and once arrived on my floor, distractions are manifold.
 Pushing a simple button to send a message would be the solution.

+Obviously, why not handle another button that will count the cups of coffee consumed every day, by adding a line to a Google Spreadsheet, for example?

 Requirements: